k0smik0/socrates/Readme.md

 and retrieves result and, finally, maps into java class?
 There is Socrates.

 Why *Socrates*?
-Because, as homonim philopher said:
+Because, as homonim philosopher said:
 *"sage goes to the market to see, not to buy".*

 And so Socrates component just search (google) places within bound (as parameter).